fragata-ai/arhat-sdk/doc/models/infer.md

 We will start with pre-fabricated data sets available at `data`.
 These sets have been created from 10 arbitrarily selected husky images from the ImagaNet data set; these images can be found in `data/husky`.
-The original images have been pre-processed in a conventional way, that is, downsampled to the fixed size, scaled in to a range of [0, 1] and then normalized using mean = [0.485, 0.456, 0.406] and std = [0.229, 0.224, 0.225].
+The original images have been pre-processed in a conventional way, that is, downsampled to the fixed size, RGB components scaled into a range of [0, 1] and then normalized using mean = [0.485, 0.456, 0.406] and std = [0.229, 0.224, 0.225].
 Results have been stored in NNEF data format repsesenting a single batch of 10 NCHW images.